panoptescloud/orca/docs/contributing/index.md

 # Contributing guidelines

 This repository uses [Github Flow](https://docs.github.com/en/get-started/using-github/github-flow) branching strategy; feature branches come off of main, should be short-lived, and then are merged back into main.
-The configuration of the repository is configured to allow only rebase merging, so any commits you add on your branch will be placed on top of main once it's merged.
-The idea is to keep the commit history clean and informative.
+The configuration of the repository is configured to allow only squash merging, to keep the commit history clean and informative.
 To aid this it is following the [conventional commit standard](https://www.conventionalcommits.org/en/v1.0.0/), which is enforced via a CI check.

 ## Commit standards